 It’s that time of year – cold and flu season.
 People across the country are scrambling to keep their immune systems strong and find ways to battle colds naturally.

 Raw apple cider vinegar is also known for its ability to fight off threats to your body.
-Combine those together into a formula called the Master Tonic or Fire Cider, and you have a very effective way to combat the common cold this winter.
+Combine ingredients into a formula called the Master Tonic or Fire Cider to help you combat the common cold this winter.
 Make it now, because it takes some time to brew.

 If that’s not enough natural cold prevention, here are several links to more helpful remedies:

 - Wellness Mama: Natural Remedies for Colds & Flu (To Help Recover Faster)